sahib/misc/performance/1_intro.rst

 .. note::

-    This is actually already quite nice!
+    This is actually already quite nice and I would be happy if you guys can implement it like that already.

     This approach is called "log structured", because values are handled like a stream of logs, just timestamped (or offset stamped) data.